reimagined/resolve/docs/debugging.md

 DEBUG=resolve:* DEBUG_LEVEL=error yarn dev
 ```

-The reSolve framework displays messages of the **log**, **error** and **warn** levels by default.
+The reSolve framework displays **log**, **error**, and **warn** level messages.

 ## Debug a ReSolve Application

-You can use [resolve-debug-levels](https://www.npmjs.com/package/resolve-debug-levels) to debug your reSolve application.
-To do this, add the `resolve-debug-levels` package to your application's dependencies:
+You can add the `resolve-debug-levels` package to your application's dependencies to use [resolve-debug-levels](https://www.npmjs.com/package/resolve-debug-levels) to debug your reSolve application.

 ```
 yarn add resolve-debug-levels
 ```

-To create a logger, pass your module's debugging namespace to the function exposed by the `resolve-debug-levels` module:
+To create a logger, pass your module's debugging namespace to the function the `resolve-debug-levels` module exposes:

 ```js
 import debugLevels from 'resolve-debug-levels'